diiq/esdragon/README.md

 ```

 ### Optional attributes
-DragContexts may also, optionally, declare what DOM object should be scrolled when draggable items are dragged to the edges of the page.
+* `xscroller`, `yScroller`: DragContexts may also, optionally, declare what DOM object should be scrolled when draggable items are dragged to the edges of the page.
 By default, the document body will be scrolled.

   Scroll containers are declared in the form of a function that returns the container (in case you don't have a reference to the container when the DragContext is being initialized).
+* `style`: CSS properties
+* `className`: A string of class names.

 ```
 <DragContext contextName="myDragContext"